 - Show your child some strategies he can use, such as looking up a word in a thesaurus or trying to rewrite the sentence completely, in order to avoid using the letter “e.”

 - Encourage your child to try his hand at writing a short story without using the letter “s.”
-Although this isn’t as hard as doing so without using the letter “e,” it should still be quite a challenge.
+Although this isn’t as hard as writing without using the letter “e,” it should still be quite a challenge.

 - Discuss with your child how this process helped him to think about the words he was choosing while writing.
 Make sure he understands that writers are constantly trying to find just the right word, and that writing a lipogram can help them recognize the supreme importance of word choice.